 - OA 2015 organ scholar at Balliol College, Oxford, reading Classics

 - Countertenor OA 2015 is a Choral Scholar at St John’s College, Cambridge, whilst reading Music

 - OA 2014 is a French horn scholar at the Royal Welsh College of Music

 - Tenor OA 2014 is Choral Volunteer at King’s College, Cambridge, reading Music.

 - Tenor OA 2013 is Choral Scholar at Gonville and Caius College, Cambridge, reading Music.

 - Countertenor OA 2013 is a Choral Scholar at Magdalen College, Oxford, reading Modern Languages

 - Bass OA 2012 is a choral scholar at Homerton College, Cambridge, reading Government and Politics

-- Pro Corda National Chamber Music Festival, 2016 - A large number of Abingdon ensembles were entered for the National Festival in 2016 and three won through to the semi final stage
+- Pro Corda National Chamber Music Festival, 2017 - A large number of Abingdon ensembles were entered for the National Festival in 2017 and one quartet won through to the semi final stage.

 - Thames Vale Youth Orchestra - Some 25 Abingdon boys play in this orchestra, which meets after school on Mondays and involves many of the best musicians from schools in Oxfordshire.
 The orchestra is conducted by Abingdon’s Director of Music, Michael Stinton